Skip to content

 If you’re managing 250+ single-family doors: Look at Propertyware, but also consider Canadian-specific platforms like Yardi Breeze or RentMoola that are building out features for larger Canadian operators.

 Whatever you choose, set it up right from the start.
 Customize your expense categories for CRA reporting.
 Upload proper provincial lease templates.
 Configure your rent collection to match Canadian banking.
 The upfront setup time will save you hundreds of hours down the road.
-And when you’re ready to grow your portfolio further, explore financing your investment properties to keep scaling.
+And as your portfolio grows, stay on top of common home repairs every property owner should know to keep your maintenance tracking accurate.

 Frequently Asked Questions